bcmichael/RNMR-Docs/docs/command/full_command.md

 Format: `CPY` src dst

-Defaults: current_read_record next_available_record
+Defaults: rrec wrec

 Description:
-`CPY` copies the archive record src into record dst.
-Unlike `ALLCPY`, `CPY` copies both title parameters and data from source to destination.
-The first parameter, src is the number of the record to be copied.
-If no source record number is specified, RNMR will prompt for src with the current read record (as displayed and set by `PTRA`) as the default.
+`CPY` copies [record](syntax#records) src into record dst. `CPY` copies both parameters and data from source to destination.
+If no source [record number](syntax#records) is specified RNMR will prompt for it with the current read record pointer (as displayed and set by `PTRA`) as a default.
+If no destination record is specified RNMR will not prompt for it and will use the write record pointer (as displayed and set by `PTRA`).
+If the specified destination record is already in use RNMR will use the next available record.
+If RNMR selects the destination record for either of the above reasons the record number will be printed as an informational message after copying is complete.

-The second parameter, dst is the number of the destination record, i.e. the record which will contain a copy of src.
-If dst is not specified, is 0, or is not empty, then RNMR will attempt to put the copy of src into the next available record; RNMR does not prompt for a destination record number.

-Record numbers are specified as integers with every set of 200 values corresponding to an archive.
-Records 1-200 are archive 1, 201-400 are archive 2 etc. A record in a given archive may also be specified as arv:rec.
-For example 205 and 2:5 are the same record. `CPY` cannot copy to or from scratch records which are the first 4 records in an archive.

-When `CPY` is asked to use the next available record for dst, a search is made for an empty record starting with the current read record.
-The search proceeds toward record 200 and starts over at record 5 if no empty records are found ahead of the current record.
-If no empty records can be located, then an error message is displayed.
-In this case, the user must either delete an existing record (`DL`) or start a new archive.

-If RNMR does not have write access to dst an error message will be printed and neither the existing data nor parameters of dst will be overwritten.
-If the data file (\*DATA.DAT) is extended to hold the copy of src, then RNMR will display a message reporting the new data file size in blocks (512 bytes per block).

-Once the copy operation has been completed, `CPY` updates the current read record pointer to dst.
-Afterwards, `PTRA` will display the number of the record which received the copy of src.
-If dst was zero or omitted, `CPY` displays the destination record number as an informational message.
 ## CPYMAC
 Copy macro